-Optionally, other content is available for download from a shared drive in the following folders:

-- Applications PhotoZoom Pro 4 (EXE file) and AfterShot 3 HDR - Content clipart, fills, fonts, image lists, interactive frames, objects, photo frames, photos, templates.
-Please note that the default installation of CorelDRAW Graphics Suite offers a limited number of fills and transparencies so it is important to download and install the fill packs included in the Content folder.
+Optionally, other content is available for download from a shared drive.
+This content includes applications - BenVista PhotoZoom Pro (EXE file) and Corel® AfterShotTM HDR - images (vector files and photos), fills, fonts, and templates.
+Please note that the default installation of CorelDRAW Technical Suite offers a limited number of fills and transparencies so it is important to download and install the fill packs included in the Fills folder.

-For more information, see "Server setup" on page 5 and "Extensions" on page 41.
+For more information, see "Server setup" on page 5 and "Extensions" on page 42.